 You have the following rights in respect of your personal data:

-Requests to exercise these rights should be sent to email@example.com.
+Requests to exercise any these rights should be sent to email@example.com.

 If requests are manifestly unfounded, excessive or repetitive we are allowed to charge a reasonable fee for fulfilling the request or refuse to fulfil the request.

-Who can you complain to about how we handle your personal data?
+How you can contact us about how we handle your personal data

-The appointed representative for each of the Energetics data controllers is:
+The appointed representative for each of the Last Mile Infrastructure Group data controllers is:

 Queries for the appointed representative should be sent to firstname.lastname@example.org

-You may also complain directly to the Information Commissioner’s Office (www.ico.org.uk).
+If you are not satisfied by our response, you may lodge a complaint directly to the Information Commissioner’s Office (www.ico.org.uk).
 The Information Commissioner is the UK regulator for data protection.

-Who are the data controllers of personal data you provide to Energetics?
+Who are the data controllers of personal data you provide to Last Mile?

-The following Energetics Group companies are data controllers processing personal data under this privacy notice:
+The following Last Mile Infrastructure Group companies are data controllers processing personal data under this privacy notice: